20 Top Things to do in San Francisco

 The Wharf also offers incredible views of the Golden Gate Bridge and Alcatraz Island.
 Pop down for a market like and vibrant atmosphere and for a chance to see a colony of sea lions and historic ships.

-Pier 39 is home to the colony of sea lions that gather mostly in the winter, enjoy their behavior and sounds at one of the viewpoints on the Pier, they really are a treat to watch.
+Pier 39 is home to the colony of sea lions that gather mostly in the winter, enjoy their behavior and sounds at one of the viewpoints from the Pier, they really are a treat to watch.

 Day or night, Pier 39 will keep you entertained, there are free daily shows by local street performers at the Carousel Stage, as well as musicians at the Entrance Plaza.